gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    and then selecting sodium ions and water.
-Repeat the same operation for the sulfate and water, and for the water and water RDF.
-For the water-water RDF, one can exclude the intra-molecular contribution by using the *-excl*
+    Selecting the sodium ions, and then the water.
+Repeat the same operation for the sulfate and water, and for the water and water.
+For the water-water RDF, it is better to exclude the intra-molecular contribution using the *-excl* option, as follow:
-    option:

 ..  code-block:: bash

     gmx rdf -f production.xtc -s production.tpr -o sol-sol-rdf.xvg -excl